Another useful build in command that can be used to get information about your current open port is the netstat command.

 TCP protocol is provides reliable, ordered, error-checked protocol what means that it kind of safe protocol, you know that what was send will be check to verify that it receive as it need to be, and in case of error it will try to resend the problematic data to complete the transit, this can give you an almost guarantee for the delivery of a stream or data.

-On UDP, due to its nature, we use to nick name it as send and forget, you know that you jest send the data, you never know when it will arrived, in what order and if there was any problem in the way, of course if you decide to build application that use this protocol you can verify yourself of those things and by that accomplish and faster protocol then the TCP protocol, one of its common use is to send a message to several client on the same time, lie voice etc.
+On UDP, due to its nature, we use to nick name it as send and forget.
+You know that you just send the data, you never know when will it arrive, in what order and if there was any problem in the way.
+Of course if you decide to build application that use this protocol you can verify yourself of those things.
+By that you can accomplish a faster protocol then the TCP protocol.
+One of its common use is to send a message to several client on the same time, like voice etc.

-In conclusion the netstat command line is a great build in tool that can be use to check you current network connections state, I will explore more command line tools that you can use on your computer to get extra information, related to network, but not only, from your computer, like ipconfig, nbtstat, arp and more.
+The netstat command line is a great build in tool that can be use to check you current network connections state.
+I will explore more command line tools that you can use on your computer to get extra information.
+Command line tools related to network, but not only.